 - a.
 Criticality of the position(difficult hard to fill)

 - b.
 Impact to the county and community

 - c.
 Ease of replacement (succession/internal interim appointment)

 - d.
 Internal equity

 - e.
 External market

-A retention salary adjustment of a subordinate manager will not trigger a compaction differential for a supervising manager.
+A supervisor recommended retention salary adjustment of a subordinate manager shall not trigger a compaction differential for the supervising (recommending) manager.